About Counseling and Health Services

 Contacting Counseling and Health Services

-The Office of Counseling and Health Services is located on the top floor of the Yates College Union.
+The Office of Counseling and Health Services is located 216 Yates-Gill College Union.
 The office is down the hall from The Perch, next to the Office of Career Development.
-To schedule an appointment, please call (816) 415-5946 or extension 5946.
+To schedule an appointment, please call (816) 415-5963 or extension 5963 or email Tracy Hart at thart AT william.jewell DOT edu.
 Staff and faculty may refer students to Counseling Services or may call for consultation related to a student for whom they are concerned.

 The Counseling Services staff provides individual psychotherapy on a short-term basis.
 Students typically attend between 2 and 10 sessions, depending on the nature of their concerns.
 Individual therapy provides the opportunity for students to talk with a therapist in order to explore, understand, and process personal as well as educational concerns.
 Presenting issues may include among others: depression, anxiety, mood swings, poor self-image, family conflict, grief and loss, eating disorders, substance abuse, cultural identity problems, sexuality or gender concerns, self-harm or adjustment difficulty.
 Typically, students meet with the therapist on a weekly basis, and sessions are scheduled for 50 minutes.